Skip to main content

 Contracting

-To create an efficient, effective, and fair contracting process for NEVI-funded projects, and future charging installations regardless of funding source, the Agency is working to develop a process to solicit competitive bids that advance plan objectives.
+To create an efficient, effective, and fair contracting process for NEVI-funded projects, and future charging installations regardless of funding source, the Agency developed a process to solicit competitive bids that advance plan objectives.

 Resources